-A competitive transplantation experiment was performed to assess potential negative side effects of LCR-vector mediated knock down of BCL11a on engrafting hematopoietic stem/progenitor cells (HSPC) or erythroid lineage development.
-Murine lineage negative bone marrow cells were isolated and transduced ex vivo with BSM11 -D12G5 (co-expressing the Venus fluorescent reporter) and a neutral control vector only expressing blue fluorescent protein (SFFV-BFP).
+^{}Events include: VOC pain requiring ED or admission for opioid treatment, acute chest syndrome with admission, and priapism events requiring ED or admission for procedural intervention vivo with BSM11-D12G5 (co-expressing the Venus fluorescent reporter) and a neutral control vector only expressing blue fluorescent protein (SFFV-BFP).
 Six weeks after transplantation into congenic mice the contribution of gene modified cells derived from these two vectors was assessed in total peripheral blood via FACS (Figure 1-7).
 The dashed line at 50% indicates the predicted ratio of gene modified cells derived from both vectors based on the mixture of infused cells (that was 1:1).
-Deviations towards the lower end indicate lower relative contributions, and the data demonstrate a lack of any negative impact of the targeting vector compared with the neutral control vector.
+Deviations towards the lower end indicate lower relative contributions from the BSM11-D12G5 vector, deviations towards the upper end indicate higher contributions, and the data demonstrate a lack of any negative impact of the targeting vector compared with the neutral control vector.